WHY I TEACH

 observation in a formalized class.

-My approach is to make our studio spaces feel
+My approach was to make our studio spaces feel

 a little like their first job.
-I want them to miss the
+I wanted them to miss the

-place even after they are finished with school.
+place even after they were finished with school.

 To this end: professional approach, best practices

-and industry standards are part of how we begin
+and industry standards are part of how we began

 the transformation of a graphic design major